 Another interesting fact is that the Marwari, Jain or Shekhawati merchants who dealt in the business of opium and spices, are no longer the owners of their lavish creation.
 Once they shifted to the big cities like Bombay and Kolkata, their Havelis were left in hands of the caretaker’s family or were just left abandoned.
 The life of these caretakers took a dramatic turn after the new property laws post India’s independence.
 They were given the ownership of these Havelis.

 This ‘Rice Bowl of Tamil Nadu’ is also the capital of art and literature of Tamil Nadu state in India.
 During the Chola rule, Tanjore was the bustling capital of the empire.
 This city proves to be a perfect destination for an art and architecture lover considering its major attraction of the Thanjavur Big Temple.
 The smiling people of the city add to the beauty of the city along with dancing dolls called Thanjavur dolls or Bommai and Thanjavur paintings.
 It is said to have been named after a demon named “Tanoj”, who wished the town to be named after him.
 Reaching to this city is quite easy from any main town of Tamil Nadu.
 There are many amazing places to visit in Thanjavur Even if it is your One day tour to Thanjavur.

-It is said that if you want to explore the traditional cultural of Rajasthan, head straightaway to Jaisalmer.
+It is said that if you want to explore the traditional culture of Rajasthan, head straightaway to Jaisalmer.
 And this indeed is the best advice.
 The city of Jaisalmer has successfully preserved and revived its traditional art and culture.
 The colourful Bandhani Lahengas, paghdis (turbans), most expressive puppets and tinkling ornaments, make this a cultural paradise.
-There can never be enough description about the architecture on this city that has a magic to leave each one awestruck.
-Here is the list of things to do in Jaisalmer, so that you don’t miss out the best part of it.
+There can never be enough description of the architecture in this city that has a magic to leave each one awestruck.
+Here is the list of Best things to do in Jaisalmer, so that you don’t miss out the best part of it.
 Read more